Answers4AWS/graffiti-monkey/README.rst

 	  --version            display version number and exit
 	  --config CONFIG.YML  read a yaml configuration file.  specify tags to propagate without changing code.
-    --dryrun             dryrun only, display tagging actions but do not perform them
+    --dryrun             dryrun only, display tagging actions but do not perform them --append             append propagated tags to existing tags (up to a total of ten tags).
+When not set, graffiti-monkey will overwrite existing tags.

 Examples
 --------